-- Dollar devaluation is central bank and governmental policy.
+- Dollar devaluation is a central bank and governmental policy.
 Expect it to continue.

 - Buy low, sell high!
 Buying gold and silver in January 1980 and April 2011 was unfortunate timing.

-- The stock market indices, as of late December 2017, are expensive and ripe for a correction.
-Today is a high risk time to purchase most stocks.
+- The stock market indices, as of late December 2017, are expensive and ripe for correction.
+Today is a high-risk time to purchase most stocks.

 - Central banks have levitated stock markets since 2009 via the injection of trillions of digital currency units in addition to outright purchases of stocks and ETFs.
 But central banks are not all-powerful.
 If they were, the market disasters in 2000 and 2008 would have been prevented.
 More crashes will occur.

-- Dollar devaluation is central bank and government policy.
+- Dollar devaluation is the central bank and government policy.
 It will continue.